devonorourke/tidybug/docs/database_analyses.md

 seqkit fx2tab --length --name --header-line boldCOI.derep.fasta | cut -f 4 | gzip --best > derep.lengths.txt.gz
 zcat boldCustom.allArth.seqNtaxa.csv.gz | cut -f 3 -d ',' | awk 'NR > 1 { print length }' | gzip --best > raw.lengths.txt.gz
 ```
-These files were used to generate the plot with the R script `database_lengths.R`
+These files were used to generate the plot with the R script [database_lengths.R](https://github.com/devonorourke/tidybug/blob/master/scripts/R_scripts/database_lengths.R).

 We find that the plurality of sequences are represented by a single length of 658bp for all databases, though the proportion of these ranges from the lowest frequency in the Palmer database (24.2%) to the highest in the Raw dataset (36.5%).
 **Why is this the case?
 Likely because of the dominant arthropod records having full length COI at that length**